0xsyr0/dittobytes/README.md

 # Abstract

 Dittobytes compiles your C-code to truly Position Independent Code (PIC) for Windows, MacOS, and Linux, and both AMD64 and ARM64.
-It features a true polymorphic engine that ensures each compilation produces unique, functional shellcode.
+It features a polymorphic engine that ensures each compilation produces unique, functional shellcode.
 It does *not* rely on the classic decrypt stubs often seen in polymorphic compilations, and additionally it does *not* require reflective loaders such as Donut or sRDI as it compiles your C-code directly to PIC.
 A subsequent advantage is that the output size of the shellcode is extremely small (almost no overhead), and remains very simple.

 Dittobytes ships with a minimal C-code file (`./beacon/main.c`) that can cross-compile to all supported platforms and architectures.
 Additionally, it ships with loaders (for each platform and architecture) that can be used to load and test your compiled shellcode.